 HMRC anticipates taxpayers will better understand how much tax is owed within the digital tax account – much like online banking.

-When will this start affecting me?
+When will this affect me?

 On 13th July 2017, HMRC announced that it would be amending the original timeline for rolling out Making Tax Digital to give businesses more time to prepare for the changes once it completes a pilot scheme that began in April 2017.